Apocalyptic and post-apocalyptic fiction: Film and television

-Testament is a 1983 drama film based on a three-page story "The Last Testament" by Carol Amen which tells the story of how one small suburban town near the San Francisco Bay Area slowly falls apart after a nuclear war destroys outside civilization.
+Testament is a 1983 drama film based on a three-page story "The Last Testament" by Carol Amen, which tells the story of how one small suburban town near the San Francisco Bay Area slowly falls apart after a nuclear war destroys outside civilization.

 The 1984 BBC television film Threads depicts life before, during, and after the detonation of a Soviet nuclear bomb over Sheffield, England.

 The Terminator film franchise (first introduced in 1984) depicts an artificial intelligence called Skynet becoming self-aware in 1997 and trying to exterminate humanity by instigating nuclear war between the United States and Russia, which results in the death of three billion people.
-Many of the survivors eventually band together to destroy Skynet and its army of robots (called "terminators").
-The series follows resistance leader John Connor and his mother, Sarah Connor, and their adventures before and after the nuclear strike (called "Judgment Day" in the film series).
+Many of the survivors eventually band together to destroy Skynet and its army of robots, called "terminators".
+The series follows resistance leader John Connor and his mother, Sarah Connor, and their adventures before and after the nuclear strike, called "Judgment Day" in the film series.

-CBS produced the TV series Jericho in 2006–2008, which focused on the survival of the town after 23 American cities were destroyed by nuclear weapons.
+CBS produced the TV series Jericho in 2006–2008, which focused on the survival of the town after twenty-three American cities were destroyed by nuclear weapons.

-The Cartoon Network series Adventure Time (which began airing in 2010) takes place a thousand years in a future after a nuclear war (referred to as "The Great Mushroom War") where once existent but eventually forgotten magic is recreated and humans are nearly wiped out with all kinds of creatures that had taken their place.
+The Cartoon Network series Adventure Time (which began airing in 2010) takes place a thousand years in the future, after a nuclear war referred to as "The Great Mushroom War" wiped out humanity.
+Afterwards, once existent but eventually forgotten magic was recreated and all kinds of creatures took humanity's place.

 Tom Hanks's 2011 web series Electric City is a story based on a post-apocalyptic world.
-In this world, a group of matriarchs (the "Knitting Society") impose an altruistic but oppressive society to counter the aftermath of a brutal war that brings down modern civilization; however, in time, even this new "utopian" order is ultimately called into question by the inhabitants of the new society.
+In this world, a group of matriarchs, the "Knitting Society", impose an altruistic but oppressive society to counter the aftermath of a brutal war that brings down modern civilization; however, in time, even this new "utopian" order is ultimately called into question by the inhabitants of the new society.

 The CW series The 100 (which began airing in 2014) is a story based on a post-apocalyptic world.
 After a nuclear war, Earth was uninhabitable and the only survivors were those on space stations which eventually came together to form the Ark; 97 years later on an undeterminable year the Ark is dying and 100 prisoners under the age of 18 are sent to see if Earth is now survivable.
 There they are faced with the challenges Earth brings and those who survived the nuclear war.

 The movie Zardoz is a surreal take on the genre, revolving around a post-apocalyptic future England where a warrior caste called Exterminators worship a giant, floating stone head known as Zardoz, which gives them weapons and ammunition.